 Solid pneumatic tires

-Class V forklifts are internal combustion engine pneumatic tire trucks.
-Forklifts in this class are similar to those in Class IV, but are designed primarily for outdoor use.
+Class V Forklift Classification Chart are internal combustion engine pneumatic tire trucks.
+Forklifts in this class are similar to those in Class IV but are designed primarily for outdoor use.
 These forklifts are highly durable and are ideal for lumberyards, construction sites, and other outdoor applications.

 Electric forklift truck

-Class VI equipment includes electric and internal combustion engine tow tractors.
+Class VI Forklift Classification Chart equipment includes electric and internal combustion engine tow tractors.
 These machines are most commonly used for towing loads rather than lifting.
-Trucks in this class are ideal for use at airports, but are also commonly used in assembly line areas.
+Trucks in this class are ideal for use at airports but are also commonly used in assembly line areas.

 Rough Terrain Forklifts